jaredLo/demo-gerard/README.md

-Hello, this is the website I've made based on the mockup sent to from Finology.
+Hello, this is the website I've made using React.

 These are the things that I've done in this assessment: